-Most travel and tourism sites are rich in high quality content and images but without tracking conversion performance, it is difficult for the site owners to get a true measure of the site’s performance and thus to improve ad performance.
-Another factor that separates high performing site from marginally performing travel and tourism sites is the effectiveness of conversion workflow.
+Most travel and tourism sites are rich in high-quality content and images but without tracking conversion performance, it is difficult for the site owners to get a true measure of the site’s performance and thus to improve ad performance.
+Another factor that separates high performing sites from marginally performing travel and tourism sites is the effectiveness of conversion workflow.
 For example, if a visitor is required to enter a minimum of 10 fields in order to submit the inquiry, the workflow can become a potential deterrent to getting a conversion.

 Travel and tourism sites often have hundreds of keywords to manage but daily conversion counts can be relatively low.
 Under this scenario, PPC bidding based on cost per acquisition or ROI may not be the best option as there may not be enough bid updates to optimize ad spending.
 What then are the options for travel and tourism sites facing this challenge?

 The first option is to generate more conversions by improving the website workflow or defining more conversion actions.